wingedpanther/nmbi/content/posts/nmbi/nmbi-explanation-work-without-nursing-council-reg.md

 ---
-title: "Explanation Template - If you worked without nursing council registration"
+title: "📄 Explanation Template - If you worked without nursing council registration"
 summary: Sample explanation letter for explaining if you worked in a state wihtout that state's nursing council registration.
 date: 2021-01-20
 weight: 2